fifoforlifo/pynja/readme.md

 So far, the supported C++ toolchains are `gcc`, `msvc`, `clang`, `nvcc`.

 There are built in abstractions for C/C++ compilation.
-Every common compiler option is represented as a class field, which can be overridden at multiple stages.
+Each common compiler option is represented as a class field, which can be overridden at multiple stages.
 -   Set global compile flags on a per-variant basis in common code.
 -   Override per-project flags at the project level.